 Farther up that slope, I have hedge nettle (Stachys adjugoides) and California brome (Bromus carinatus).
-This slope is so steep that to expend the labor weeding annuals every year without causing more erosion is a damaging job every year.
+This slope is so steep that to expend the labor weeding annuals every year without causing more erosion is a big job every year.
 So I started a thousand plugs of Festuca californica, which is big but not tall, grows well on steep slopes, and (unlike the Calamagrostis) reproduces adequate seed.
 Thereafter I'll bring in coyote mint (Monardella villosa), with the hope that it will be as beautiful a cover as I anticipate.
 This is an example of mitigating succession and fire and landslide hazards by selection of species that are light, have extensive root systems, respond well to fire and drought, and resist invasion.
 From there, I could burn it every ten years or so and it should be reasonably stable, but if I allow too many trees here, particularly bay, fir, and oak, or if I let any get too big, the system breaks down and becomes unstable.

-... is this maple

-These two oaks go next

-Maintenance Road

-This was poison oak

-Elderberry

-Elderberry

-This still is yerba santa (Eriodictyon californicum)

-Bracken ferns Buckeyes

-Bracken ferns

-Snowberry

-April 2015

-Bracken ferns LOVED this disturbance.
-For groundcovers I transplanted sedges, blue witch, California fescue, morning glories, yarrow, and snowberry in what was poison oak.
-All were selected for low fuel value and the ability to impede the more flammable brush such as the yerba santa, poison oak, Ceanothus, and manzanita (I'm not fond of clambering in blackberry here!!!).
-I'll add paintbrush as a saprophyte (parasitic plant) to see if it can help slow things down.
-Things happen fast here.